Areia Branca Beach: Facilities

 The beach is equipped with cabanas that are free to use.
 Picnic huts and plastic chairs can be rented, and it is possible for beach visitors to participate in boating or kayaking.

-During the term of East Timor's IV Constitutional Government (2007–2012), the beach was rehabilitated.
+During the term of Timor-Leste's IV Constitutional Government (2007–2012), the beach was rehabilitated.
 Various hospitality facilities were built on the other side of the access road, Avenida de Areia Branca, including bars, restaurants and coffee shops that now sell national and international foods and drinks, and guesthouses.

 Hospitality customers can even sit at a table at the beach while sampling a cold coconut, drinking a locally produced coffee, or dining on freshly cooked fish or other seafood with a beer.